What is the Colorado Privacy Act?

-Along with California and Virginia, the Colorado Privacy Act, known also as the CPA, is the third data privacy regulation passed by state legislatures in the USA.
-The CPA regulates the way organizations are allowed to obtain, process, use, store and distribute personal information.
+Along with California and Virginia, the Colorado Privacy Act, known also as the CPA, is the third data privacy regulation passed by state legislatures in the USA, which regulates the way organizations are allowed to obtain, process, use, store and distribute personal information.

-The CPA is similar to California’s and Virginia’s regulations however it has certain nuances, such as mandating a universal opt-out right for consumers, which organizations must understand to ensure compliance.
-The CPA will go into effect on July 1st, 2023, by which time the Colorado Attorney General, whose office will be enforcing the CPA, should provide additional guidance regarding compliance as well as technical specifications for the universal opt-out right.
+The Colorado Privacy Act is similar to California’s and Virginia’s regulations however it has certain nuances, such as mandating a universal opt-out right for consumers, which organizations must understand to ensure compliance.
+Its effective date is July 1st, 2023, by which time the Colorado Attorney General, whose office will be enforcing the Colorado Privacy Act, should provide additional guidance regarding compliance as well as technical specifications for the universal opt-out right.

 What is Personal Information and what are other key definitions?

-The CPA defines personal information as personal data, meaning “information that is linked or reasonably linkable to an identified or identifiable individual” but which does not include “de-identified or publicly available information”.
+The Colorado Privacy Act defines personal information as personal data, meaning “information that is linked or reasonably linkable to an identified or identifiable individual” but which does not include “de-identified or publicly available information”.

-Under CPA, a child is “an individual under thirteen years of age” and consent is “a clear, affirmative act signifying a consumer’s freely given, specific, informed, and unambiguous agreement, such as by a written statement, including electronic means, or other clear, affirmative action by which the consumer signifies agreement to the processing of personal data.”
+Under the Colorado Privacy Act, a child is “an individual under thirteen years of age” and consent is “a clear, affirmative act signifying a consumer’s freely given, specific, informed, and unambiguous agreement, such as by a written statement, including electronic means, or other clear, affirmative action by which the consumer signifies agreement to the processing of personal data.”

 - racial or ethnic origin,